Malvasia Bianca Grape Varietal: An Island Treasure

 Winemaking

 On the island of Lipari, a small number of winegrowers continue to produce delectable passito wines from the Malvasia grape.
 It is a technique that has been used for over a thousand years – passito wines were the height of fashion during the Middle Ages.
 Yet the initial goal was to fortify Malvasia for travel rather than an attempt to create a particular wine style.
 Pioneered by the Greeks, it involves air-drying bunches of grapes to desiccate the berries and increase their sugar content.
-In addition, this unctuous, rich must produces a wine that is more stable and resistant to oxidation.
+In addition, this unctuous, rich must produce a wine that is more stable and resistant to oxidation.
 Ergo, it could withstand the long sea journeys without turning rancid.

 vineyards-on-the-aeolian-island-or-salina